statisticsnorway/kurs-r-ukraine/exercises/Exercises_day6_renv.md

 5. Open the *renv.lock* file and check to see if the *PriceIndices* package is listed.
 6. Take a snapshot with `renv::snapshot()`
-7. See if the *PriceIndices* package is there now.
+7. See if the *PriceIndices* package is in the *renv.lock* file now.